AkaruiYami/doodsai/README.md

 Special Thanks To:
-- __BrianlessSociety__ for being a regular viewer and pointing out my pythonic shortcomings!
+- __BrianlessSociety__ for being a regular viewer and pointing out my pythonic shortcomings! (helps me learn stuff)
 - __AkaruiYami__ for being a regular viewer and contributing to the project, fixing collision and giving the Doods the gift of SIGHT

 #### Project Notes & TODOS